InseeFrLab/global-ghg-emissions/README.md

 The GIT repo does not include these source files, but includes text instructions on how to download the sources.

-Regarding the use of the EDGAR database, lease note that for non-European countries, EDGAR uses data from IEA Greenhouse Gas Emissions from Energy (http://www.iea.org/data-and-statistics), as modified by the Joint Research Centre, licensed under CC BY-NC-ND 4.0.
+Regarding the use of the EDGAR database, please note that for non-European countries, EDGAR uses data from IEA Greenhouse Gas Emissions from Energy (http://www.iea.org/data-and-statistics), as modified by the Joint Research Centre, licensed under CC BY-NC-ND 4.0.
 Users of the EDGAR data for those countries should contact the IEA at compliance@iea.org